jamailun/UltimateSpellSystem/documentation/dsl/statements.md

 ### Minecraft statements

-Now that we can control variables and control the flow of the spell exection, let's act on the world !
+Now that we can control variables and control the flow of the spell execution, let's act on the world !

-Note that, in general, one of the philosphy here is to **not** impact the world durably.
+Note that, in general, one of the philosophy here is to **not** impact the world durably.
 All modifications are either transient, or limited to a duration.

 ### ➡️ `send` a message ✉️